IBM/watsonx-data/tx3509-labs/DBeaver.md

 ---

-- once you are done with DBeaver, return back to the [Main lab](../README.md)
+- once you are done with DBeaver, return back to the [Main lab exercises](./README.md)